Russia Expels 2 German Diplomats In Deepening Quarrel Over Murder Probe

 The tit-for-tat measure comes amid a deepening diplomatic row between the two countries, one that traces back to a Georgian citizen's murder in Berlin earlier this year.
 Zelimkhan Khangoshvili, a former Chechen insurgent commander seeking asylum in Germany, was found dead in August — gunned down on his walk home from Friday prayers at his local mosque.

 Authorities believe the perpetrator approached him on a bicycle, killing him with two shots to the head before fleeing the scene.
-German police arrested the suspect later that day as he attempted to dispose of the murder weapon.
+German police arrested the suspect later that day as he attempted to dispose of a weapon.

-"There are sufficient grounds to believe that the killing was carried out either on behalf of state authorities of the Russian Federation or of those of the autonomous Chechen Republic as part of the Russian Federation," the German Federal Foreign Office explained last Wednesday.
+"There are sufficient grounds to believe that the killing was carried out either on behalf of state authorities of the Russian Federation or of those of the autonomous Chechen Republic as part of the Russian Federation," the German Federal Foreign Office said last Wednesday.

-The alleged assassin, a Russian national, was reportedly suspected in a similarly staged murder in 2013.
+The alleged assassin, a Russian national, was reportedly suspected in a similar killing in 2013.
 According to Der Spiegel, Albert Nazranov's killer in Moscow also approached him on a bicycle, shooting him in the head before riding away.
 The German publication identified the killer in both incidents was the same man, who has variously been known as Vadim Krasikov or Vadim Sokolov.

 Kremlin spokesman Dmitry Peskov, for his part, dismissed the German allegations as "absolutely groundless suggestions."